mastondzn/dank-twitch-irc/readme.md

   `UnhandledPromiseRejectionWarning`s on promises returned by the client's functions. (installed for you if you activate the `ignoreUnhandledPromiseRejections` client option)
-- `new JoinRateLimiter(client)` - Rate limits new joins according to join rate limits set in the config.
+- `new JoinRateLimiter(chat)` - Rate limits new joins according to join rate limits set in the config.

 ## Tests